emmajanedrews/base-template/_posts/2018-04-05-a-market-shift-is-on-the-way.md

 {% include youtube.html %}

-<br>A question we get asked almost every day in our business is, “**When is the best time for me to sell my house?**”
+A question we get asked almost every day in our business is, “**When is the best time for me to sell my house?**”

 With our area being so dense, buying or selling a home can be done at basically any time of year.
 However, this doesn’t mean there aren’t seasonal factors at play.
 We live in a cold-weather market, which means our market cycle is different from those located in warmer climates.